 If you’re already enrolled in a bachelor’s degree, you may be able to apply for honours as an embedded program within your current degree.
 This means you will complete your honours study in the final semesters of your current undergraduate degree.
 Your honours program will not increase the overall time taken to complete your studies.

 Stand-alone or appended honours is an additional program that you complete after you have finished your undergraduate degree.
 Generally, this is available to both current University of Sydney students and external applicants.
+You’ll find information and eligibility criteria for most stand-alone honours programs in Find a course.

 In some situations it is possible to complete either double honours or joint honours.